 (b ter) [Assessment for the adequacy of support from developed country Parties to developing country Parties and a platform to undertake such an assessment through strengthened measurement, reporting and verification of support with a view to ensuring transparency and accountability;]

-(b quart) [Assisting developing countries to identify adaptation needs, priorities, support provided and received for adaptation actions and efforts, challenges and gaps encouraging good practices.]
+(b quater) [Assisting developing countries to identify adaptation needs, priorities, support provided and received for adaptation actions and efforts, challenges and gaps encouraging good practices.]

 6. Each Party [in accordance with Article 4, paragraph 1 of the Convention] [shall][should][other] engage in a national adaptation planning process[, including national adaptation plans,] and enhance its adaptation plans, policies and actions [or contributions].
 Such plans, policies and actions will vary depending on each Party’s national circumstances and priorities, and could include: